balparda/fapfavorites/README.md

 The `run` command will start a strictly local web app with the database data that will allow you to navigate and view the data and do some tasks.
-The web app will be in http://127.0.0.1:8000/viewer/ and is built for function and not for looks.
+The web app will be in http://127.0.0.1:8000/ (or http://localhost:8000/) and is built for function and not for looks.

 ___Do NOT simultaneously run the web app and other concurrent calls to `favorites.py` or `process.py`!
 You might lose data!___